hblakely/hblakely/README.md

 In 5 years at SOU, I had made my way from I.T.
 HelpDesk, to Software Deployment, and assisting the Sys-Admins with a variety of responsibilities.

+  My focus started with an emphasis on Software Engineering, and I took most of the required courses for such a degree.
+It was in my fourth year that my interests were shifted towards a security focus.
+Digital forensics fascinated me.
+Both Red and Blue team methodologies were very enticing.
+The idea of making a system do what I wanted and not what it was intended to do made me feel alive.
+Networks, System Administration, Kali Linux, and DEFCON were all I could think about for quite some time.
+Alas, I met a love interest in the last term of my college career, and realized that InfoSec (while fascinating), may not be the choice for me.
+Too close to a degree to change course now, I finished my major but began looking for employment in another sector.

+  Addmittedly my mathematical understanding and application wasn't what I would like it to be, and my knowledge of data structures and algorithms weren't bolstered to the degree of a full-fledged software engineer graduate.
+However, being a determined individual, I didn't let that stop me from searching for employment as an engineer.

 -------------------------------------
 #### SOFTWARE CAREER ####
   After graduating with a Bachelor's of Computer Science Information Assurance in June 2013, I began my career in Software Engineering with Virtual Research Corporation Insurance Systems (VRC).
 Seven years of full stack engineering alongside VRC's Guru Peter Guy was a unique experience for a freshly graduated CS major.
 For the first two years we would meet in-office to collaborate.
 The following five years were spent remotely collaborating.

   Over a seven year period, our small R&D team designed a fourth generation language to remove our dependency on a soon-to-be deprecated language, (Oracle's) SQR.
 ANTLR 4's grammer generation allowed us to create our own language, and also to translate our codebase to the new V4GL.
 This new language allowed VRC to continue opperating effectively, maintain security certificates, and also remove dependency from Oracle Database - saving us a chunk of change.

   A new language is cool, but without a proper developement environment for that language our developers wouldn't be as effective as we'd like.
 Repurposing WaveMaker's web IDE allowed us to make "typie-typie"